Our thinking

 Status of the AI Regulations

-The EU AI Act is addressed separately here: AI watch: Global regulatory tracker - European Union
+The EU AI Act is addressed separately here: AI watch: Global regulatory tracker - European Union, and our EU AI Act Handbook is available here.

-As noted above, there are currently no specific laws or regulations in Germany that directly regulate AI, except for references to AI in the Works Constitution Act (as described above).
+At present, there are no specific laws or regulations in Germany that directly regulate AI, except for those noted above.

 Other laws affecting AI